Gunivers/Bookshelf/docs/Biome.rst

     execute as @a run glib.biome:can_rain

     # See the result
-    execute as @a[tag=glib.canRain] run say At my house it can rain! execute as @a[tag=!glib.canRain] run say In my house it never rains...
+    execute as @a[tag=glib.canRain] run say Where I am, it can rain! execute as @a[tag=!glib.canRain] run say Where I am, it never rains...

 Can it snow?
 ~~~~~~~~~~~~